The Albanian Riviera

 Monastery Beach

-If Ksamil is too busy in summer months, then just south of Saranda is secretive Monastery Beach.
+If Ksamil is too busy in the summer months, then just south of Saranda is secretive Monastery Beach.
 It is rocky in comparison, but also practically deserted.
 It takes a good climb up and down a steep hill to get there (I wouldn’t try to drive it!), and looks to be a very good spot for swimming.

 The Blue Eye